 Melbourne embracing street art and pop-up graffiti helped channel the city’s bursting creativity in a positive way.
 Over the years, the city’s iconic laneways have been filled with art.
 Much of which continually changes, seemingly covering the news and events better than the presenters themselves.

 You can access many of the best graffiti alleys on foot from Flinders Street Station.
 These include Hosier Lane, Duckboard Place and AC/DC Lane.
-Although you can wander down these streets and take a perfect Instagram selfie, why not enjoy an artist’s perspective?
+Although you can wander down these streets and take all the selfies you can, why not enjoy an artist’s perspective?
 Take a tour through the Melbourne’s street art scene before ending at an artist studio for a drink or two.

 BYOB and Dumplings in Chinatown